wadelau/wadelau.github.io/hanjst/hanjst-class.md

 ```

-If all of these work well, we finally generate a pure HTML like this.
+If all of these work well, we finally generate a pure HTML like this. (eg)

 ```html
 ...